Coverage from the NFIP

 - Clothing washers and dryers

-Use the Summary of Coverage (PDF 108K) for more details on what's covered.
+Use the Summary of Coverage for more details on what's covered.

 Learn your risk, and find an agent, by taking Your Risk Profile.